TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 Register the extended model
 ---------------------------

-The extended model needs to be registered for Extbase persistence in file :file:`Configuration/Extbase/Persistence/Classes.php`.
+The extended model needs to be registered for :ref:`Extbase persistence <extbase-Persistence>` in file :file:`Configuration/Extbase/Persistence/Classes.php`.

 ..  literalinclude:: _Classes.php